entando/entando-docs/vuepress/docs/next/docs/curate/troubleshooting-guide.md

 A bundle installation does not complete successfully because a plugin in a bundle, defined by a Docker image, is not available.

 ### Solution
 This may happen if the Docker image for the plugin is located in a private registry or not yet published.
 Verify that the Docker image you are referencing is published, correctly formatted, and publicly available.
-Then, publish the updated bundle with `ent bundle publish`
+Then, publish the updated bundle with `ent bundle publish`.

 ## How do I uninstall a bundle
 **I can't uninstall a bundle because some components are in use**